aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ## Architecture

-Terminology: "exgonous" is used througout this guide to refer to the non-GHO token in a module instance
+Terminology: "exogenous" is used throughout this guide to refer to the non-GHO token in a module instance

 ### GsmRegistry